 In November 1510 a number of men abducted Richard Horsley from his mother’s house in Catton, Yorks, took him to a field, and gave him “several wounds from which blood flowed.”
 A month later Richard died from those wounds.
 The laconic records of his case suggest something horrific – even more horrific than the usual homicides – happened in Catton that day.

 Soon after Richard Horsley died, William Ratcliff, a yeoman of Catton, took sanctuary at Beverley for the death, while Peter Swake and Roland Dale, both also of Catton, went to Durham Cathedral.
 Six months later, William Ratcliff had left Beverley and made his way (for some reason) also to Durham, again confessing to the same crime, joining Swake (who witnessed his oath-taking) and Dale in the Durham sanctuary precinct.
-Though there are three separate confessions to this crime (two for Ratcliff and a joint confession by Swake and Dale), the circumstances are unclear – for instance, though none of the records say so explicitly, Richard Horsley was likely a child, as normally grown men weren’t described as living in their mothers’ houses.
+Though there are three separate confessions to this crime (two for Ratcliff and a joint confession by Swake and Dale), the circumstances are unclear – for instance, though none of the records say so explicitly, Richard Horsley was likely a child, as normally grown men weren’t described as living in their mothers’ houses, nor was it really possible in a cultural or legal sense to abduct an adult man: abduction was the taking of someone under another’s guardianship.

 The three who entered sanctuary all claimed simply to have been present when the wounds were inflicted on Richard: the passive verb obscured who was doing the inflicting.
 Though still accessories to homicide under English law, they implied someone else was the principal offender.